avinashi10/game-lobby-system/README.md

 ## How to Interact with the System

 ### Through the Browser
-I developed a simple frontend to ease the testing process and demonstrate the real-time capabilities of the system.
+I developed a frontend to simplify the testing process and demonstrate the real-time capabilities of the system.
 It allows interaction directly through the browser, making it accessible and straightforward to use.
+To simulate multiple players, load the frontend on several browser windows.
-- **Creating a Lobby**: Navigate to the lobby creation section, enter your desired lobby details, and submit.
+- **Creating a Lobby**: Navigate to the 'create a new lobby' form, enter your desired lobby name, and submit.
+Verify that the 'Active Game Lobbies' list updates in all windows.
 - **Joining/Leaving a Lobby**: Browse available lobbies and choose to join or leave.
-The system updates in real-time.
-- **Starting a Game**: Games start automatically once a lobby reaches three players.
-For testing, you can manually trigger a game start if needed.
+Verify that the players list updates accordingly for all players and that the notification of player change appears only for players in the relevant lobby.
+- **Starting a Game**:
+  - Click the 'Start Game' button on a lobby.
+Verify that all players in relevant lobby are notified, and that the lobby is deleted from the list in all windows.
+  - Have a third player join a lobby.
+Verify that all players in relevant lobby are notified, and that the lobby is deleted from the lobbies list in all windows.
+- **Deleting a Lobby**:
+  - Remove all players from a lobby.
+Once last player is removed, verify that that the lobby is deleted from the lobbies list in all windows.

 ### Using Postman for Backend Interaction

-The system provides several endpoints for direct interaction, allowing you to test functionalities like creating or joining a lobby without the frontend.
+To interact with the system's backend, you can use Postman to test the following API endpoints.
+Ensure you check the port on which your server is running to construct the full URL for each route (e.g., `http://localhost:3000/lobbies`).
+Below are the available routes and the expected request body details:

+- - **Create Lobby**:
-- **Create Lobby**: `POST /lobbies` with lobby details in the request body.
+  - `POST /lobbies`
-- **Join Lobby**: `PUT /lobbies/:lobbyId/join` with player details.
-- **Leave Lobby**: `PUT /lobbies/:lobbyId/leave` to simulate a player leaving.
-- **Delete Lobby**: Automatically handled when the last player leaves or the game starts.
+  - Body: `{ "lobbyName": "Your Lobby Name"}`

+- **List All Lobbies**:
+  - `GET /lobbies`

+- **Get Players in a Lobby**:
+  - `GET /lobbies/:id/players`
+  - Note: Replace `:id` with the actual lobby ID.

+- **Start Game / Delete Lobby**:
+  - `DELETE /lobbies/:id`
+  - Body: `{ "lobbyName": "Your Lobby Name"}`

+Please ensure that your request bodies match the specified formats and that you replace any placeholder values with actual data relevant to your testing scenario.

+- **Note on Testing `join` and `leave` Routes**:
+  - When using Postman to test the `join` and `leave` lobby routes, note that these endpoints expect a `socketId` in the request body, which is typically obtained from an active WebSocket connection in the frontend application.
+As Postman doesn't maintain WebSocket connections, directly testing these endpoints with accurate `socketId` values might not be feasible.
+For comprehensive testing of these functionalities, consider using the frontend interface which has active WebSocket connections.

 ## Setup Instructions